reactive-python/reactpy-django/README.md

 # Django Integration

-To integrate IDOM into your application you'll need to modify or add the following files to `your_app`:
+To integrate IDOM into your application you'll need to modify or add the following files to `your_project`:

 ```
-your_app/
+your_project/
 ├── __init__.py
 ├── asgi.py
 ├── settings.py